ModDota/moddota.github.io/_articles/assets/particles/falling-cherry-blossom-petal-for-spring-mood-particle.md

 - Add <b>"Lifespan decay"</b> in Operator since I want them to disappear at some points.<br />
 - Add <b>"Movement basic"</b> in Operator since I want them to move at some points.
 <p>
 Now I do feel like this scene somewhat needs a gravity since petal will be falling down in some directions.
-So I make some changes to the value in Movement basic as followed:
+So I make some changes to the value in Movement basic as follows:
 </p>

 |Field|Value|